 - 1. Recommended service intervals are the minimum for typical installations.
-Different environmental conditions may dictate more frequent servicing. - 2.
+Harsh environmental conditions may dictate more frequent servicing. - 2.
 When operating in ambient temperatures below freezing, the unit should be inspected more frequently.
 Refer to "Cold Weather Operation" on page 24 for more details. - 3.
-Tension on new belts must be readjusted after the first 24 hours of operation and quarterly, thereafter.
+Tension on new belts must be readjusted after the first 24 hours of operation and quarterly, thereafter. - 4.
+On units equipped with BALTIDRIVE® Power Train pnly.